kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 #Project 1: PShapes

+#PShape - Processing
+[PShape](https://processing.org/reference/PShape.html) is a wrapper class for shapes in processing.
+It provides a class that can be used to create objects using scalable vector graphic images (.svg), processing primitive shape functions, and shapes created by specifying vertex points.
+In this project, we'll use the PShapes created by specifying a set of vertex points.
+Processing expects the points to be specified in a clockwise rotating pattern.

 The image below shows how we can create a simple polygon using the [Processing PShape, createShape\( \), beginShape\( \), endShape\( \)](https://processing.org/reference/beginShape_.html) functions.

 For the code below, we've created a variable: length, which we'll use to constrain the shape to a rectangle of (length x length ) dimensions.
 The points must be ordered in clockwise direction, starting from point at the beginning of the shape, listing all intermediate vertices, and ending with s.endShape( CLOSE) if we want the shape to have a colored fill.